draperlaboratory/VIBES/README.md

 1. Go to address `0x10400` in the binary.
 2. Replace 4 bytes with `int x; x = 3;` (compiled to machine code via CEGIS).
-3. Ensure that the specified postcondition holds (i.e., that `R0` in the original binary and `RO` in the modified binary cannot hold different values at the end of the function `main`, given the same inputs).
+3. Ensure that the specified postcondition holds (i.e., that `R0` in the original binary and `R0` in the modified binary cannot hold different values at the end of the function `main`, given the same inputs).